 Oklahomans are warm, generous, and community-minded.
 Church is a major social hub, total strangers say hello on the sidewalk, and if you pull over onto the side of the road with a flat tire, it won't be long before two or three people stop to offer help.

-If you like sports, you'll fit right in in Oklahoma.
+If you like sports, you'll like Oklahoma.
 The University of Oklahoma's football team, the Sooners, inspires unbridled passion in the state to the point that, on game days, the streets are eerily deserted.

 Oklahomans are equally passionate about the Thunder; the team has one of the longest sellout streaks in the NBA.